ManuSureshh/VISProctor/README.md

 # Full Stack Web Application with DevOps

 This project is a full-stack web application that utilizes ReactJS for the frontend and Java Spring Boot for the backend.
-The application is containerized using Docker and deployed using Kubernetes.
+The application is containerized and deployed using Docker.

 ## Table of Contents